haarer/haarer.github.io/_posts/2018-01-21-c++-template-based-hardware-access-vs-classic-approach.md

 The main program is much more readable, and changing the pins requires only the change of the pin number (provided, that the IOPin class has definitions for that pin number).
 It is also immediately clear, that the code in main() has no AVR specific aspects.
 They are all encapsulated in the IOPin class

-But uuuuuhhhhh - the code bloat.. and oooooohhhh - it will be slow.
+*But..  uuuuuhhhhh - the code bloat.. and oooooohhhh - it will be slow.*

 No, its not bloated, and no its not slow.
 Lets compare the code sizes !

-Classic version
+*Classic version*
 ```
 ~/toolchain68k/examples/avr-cpp-example$ make size
 avr-size main.o  avr-test.elf